 The risks of metal and metalloid mobilisation are controlled primarily by metal abundance and availability, geochemical controls on speciation and transport mechanisms.
-The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
-The medium to high acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are likely to be present at moderately high concentrations, depending on availability.
-The data suggest that aluminium (Al), cobalt (Co) and iron (Fe) are the elements with the highest hazard.
-Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction), but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
-The reactive metals results attest to the limited availability and mobility of a number of metals, the main exceptions being iron (Fe) and manganese (Mn), and locally aluminium (Al).
-The release of iron (Fe) and manganese (Mn) during a return to reducing conditions in the dried soils suggests that these metals as well as arsenic (As) and vanadium (V) pose a hazard to soil and surface waters.
+The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe), iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
+The low acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are not likely to be present at high concentrations.
+Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction). but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
+The reactive metals results attest to the limited availability and mobility of a number of metals, the exceptions being aluminium (Al) and iron (Fe).
+The release of iron (Fe) and manganese (Mn) during a return to reducing conditions in the dried soils suggests that these metals as well as arsenic (As) and vanadium (V) pose a risk to soil and surface waters.
 These metalloids are mobile at high pH and their increase over the 35 day period suggests that these pose a significant hazard.
-Although aluminium (AI) was also high it is suggested that the aluminium (AI) may be in colloidal form, hence less toxic than AI3+ which is the dominant form at low pH.
-In addition, aluminium (AI) is likely to precipitate rapidly as pH increases and unlikely to be impacted by a return to reducing conditions since it is not redoxsensitive.
+Aluminium was also high but it is suggested that the aluminium (AI) may be in colloidal form, hence less toxic than AI3+ which is the dominant form at low pH.
+In addition, aluminium (AI) is likely to precipitate rapidly as pH increases and is unlikely to be impacted by a return to reducing conditions since it is not redox-sensitive.

 Although the timescales cannot be assessed with existing information, the data suggest that metal availability is significant for some metals.
-Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at the pH levels noted in the contaminant and metalloid dynamics experiments for most samples, reductive processes may occur rapidly once initiated, and soil recovery may be rapid.
-A minor rating is applied for consequence due to the presence of a number of metals and metalloids.
-This provides a risk rating for contaminant mobilisation in soils of medium.
+Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at these pH levels, reductive processes may occur rapidly once initiated, and soil recovery may be rapid.
+Although the pH remained relatively high for most samples, a moderate rating is applied for consequence due to the increasing presence of arsenic (As) and vanadium (V).
+This provides a risk rating for contaminant mobilisation in soils of high (Table 4-4).

 A rating for surface water impacts from metals and metalloids will depend on surface and sub-surface hydrology.
 The slightly acidic to circumneutral pH values in this study, however, means that longer term impacts are unlikely.
 Chemical reactions with soils and interactions at the soil/water interface are likely to diminish any minor hazards from metal flux.
 The highest risk is likely to be during low flows where the soil to water ratio is high: metals will be most concentrated.
-The risk to surface metal and metalloid flux is considered lowest where high flows are available to both dilute metal and metalloid concentrations and transport these downwards in the soil profile.
-Due to enhanced mobility of metalloids at higher pH, the hazard cannot be assumed to be insignificant with the limited time series data available in this study, hence an insignificant to minor consequence is applied.
-The risk to surface waters from metal mobilisation is therefore considered to be low to medium (Table 4-4).
+The minimum risk to surface metal and metalloid flux is considered lowest where high flows are available to both dilute metal and metalloid concentrations and transport these downwards in the soil profile.
+Due to enhanced mobility of metalloids at higher pH, the hazard cannot be assumed to be insignificant with the limited time series data available in this study, hence a minor consequence is applied.
+The risk to surface waters from metal mobilisation is therefore considered to be medium (Table 4-4).